gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

-For better evaluation, we will perform cross validation and will try to obtain the Mean Absolute Error(MAE) value:
+As we can see that the Mean Absolute Error value for the model prediction is 0.02 which is an indication that the model is performing very accurately.
+For better evaluation, we will perform cross validation and will try to obtain the Mean Absolute Error(MAE) value after cross validation:

 ```python